Cognigy/Documentation/docs/release-notes/earlier-versions/cognigy-ai-pre-4.30.md

 Developers can use the so-called expert mode in the Interaction Panel to get more verbose output about certain events (e.g. when an Intent has been found) when talking to their Agents.
 This release adds the ability to use ++ctrl+shift+f++ to toggle the expert mode without visiting the settings panel

 #### Embeddable extensions
-This release of Cognigy.AI adds the ability for on-premise customers to embed certain extensions into the baseline of Cognigy.AI
+This release of Cognigy.AI adds the ability for on-premises customers to embed certain extensions into the baseline of Cognigy.AI

 ### Improvements
 - Added the ability to select a Locale Reference ID in a couple of nodes where this has not been possible before